 Note: The lab results are shared above.

-Eating low-carb and following the information from this website, I continue to be healthier and stronger than I have been in years.
-Cooking still requires more work but no longer presents the challenge it did; I no longer miss categories of food because I can find something comparable in a low-carb recipe.
+Cooking still requires more work but no longer presents the challenge it did; I no longer miss categories of food because I can find something comparable in a low carb recipe, which is easily accessible inside the DMP Members site where you can find hundreds of meal ideas and options.

 Best of all, I no longer have the intense cravings and I find I don’t get nearly as hungry as often as I once did.